On the subcritical self-catalytic branching Brownian motions: Probabilistic estimates for the dual SPDE

-The next lemma shows how the infinite moments of the random field $1-u_t$ is related to the SBBM.
+The next lemma shows how the infinite moments of the random field $1-u_t$ are related to the SBBM.
 It motivates the rest of the results of this section. \begin{lemma} For any $t>0$,

 \end{lemma} \begin{proof} Thanks to Proposition \ref{prop:D}, it suffices to consider the limit

 Let us first explain that the infinite product